|Prehistoric peoples probably began arriving in the Williamson County area where they settled along the streams and rivers (Scarbrough 21). |

 The downtown mineral well, drilled in 1897 but later capped, is reopened for a time during construction of Highway 81.

-Round Rock constructs its first city water system and water tower through the WPA program.
+Round Rock constructs its first city water system and water tower through the PWA program.

 Lyndon B. Johnson was elected on April 10 to the Tenth District seat (which included Round Rock) of the United States Congress.